vkostyanetsky/Fastimer/README.md

 Remaining:      08h 43m
 ```

-Please note the `fastimer show last` command is the default one.
-So you can simply type `fastimer show` or `fastimer`, both of them have the same meaning.
+Please note that the `fastimer show last` command is the default one.
+So you can simply type `fastimer show` or `fastimer`: both of them have the same meaning.

-In addition, you can use `fastimer show prev` command to a fast before the last one.
+In addition, you can use `fastimer show prev` command to show a fast before the last one.

 ### 3. To stop or cancel the fast you've started

-When the fast is active, the `fastimer stop` command allows you to stop your fast when you decided to do so.
-It means that the fast is over, and you wish to store the fast in the app's history.
+When the fast is active, the `fastimer stop` command allows you to stop your fast when you decide to do so.
+It means that the fast is over and you wish to store the fast in the app's history.

 Usage: